 Click links to see the Browns' picks across all rounds:

 Conley recorded 26 tackles with eight passes broken up and four interceptions in 2016.
 He played well, and teams think he is a well-rounded player.
-The 6-foot, 195-pounder has enough size to start on the outside in the NFL.
+The 6-foot, 195-pounder has enough size to start on the outside at the next level.
 In the NFL, Conley could fit in schemes that run zone, off man, and press man.
-He is a polished player that should be able to contribute quickly.
+He is a polished player who should be able to contribute quickly.

 After some early issues, Conley had a solid 2015 season for the Buckeyes and improved as the year progressed.
 He totaled 49 tackles with two interceptions and five passes broken up that year.
 Conley has a good skill set, and he looks like a safe pick to develop into a quality starter.